Xavose/NeverwinterNights/0 - Game Specific Notes/Banske Game/Characters/Zenith.md

 ### Dreams of a Cleric Becoming a Knight

 In this dream, Athreos finishes collecting a soul from an elf who has been executed before watching as Lord Never sits upon a throne inside of Castle Never as Thracier is brought before him.
-It is revealed that Thracier has been a powerful force of healing on the battlefield in that last few campaigns.
+It is revealed that Thracier has been a powerful force of healing on the battlefield in the last few campaigns.
 Lord Never asks the young elf why he gives equal treatment to both men and elves alike.
 Thracier responds that all life has value in the eyes of the gods.
 Lord Never does not approve, and warns Thracier that he should be warry of one day restoring the life of an enemy that will end his own.
 The conversation then turns to the accolades of Thracier in combat outside of his healing abilities.
 They reveal that Thracier wields a sword as well as any other Soldier.
 Lord Never then calls upon the Never Nine to step forward.
 He reveals that one of the Nine, his personal guard has recently fallen in battle (in fact, they were the Soldier executed just moments before).
 As a reward for his bravery in battle, Lord Never has chosesn Thracier to be the newest member of the Nine.

 ### Dreams of the Defying Passage